davidthfarr/REDCT/README.md

 We provide a few command line tools to make implementing and evaluation easier.
 All of the code and scripts are designed to run from this top-level directory.
 We also provide some examples scripts in the scripts directory.

-The code in this directory is designed to run on systems with cuda support!
+The code in this repository is designed to run on systems with cuda support!

 ### LLM Labeling At 'the Hub'